 Complete the meal: A colorful salad or slaw is all that’s needed to complement this high-protein dish.
 For a bigger meal, add baked or microwaved sweet potatoes.

-More tips: If you’d like to make this a gluten-free dish, substitute tofu (well drained, blotted, and diced) for the seitan.
-If you’d like to make your own seitan, here’s an easy homemade seitan recipe.
+Swap in tofu for a change: If you’d like to make this a gluten-free dish, or simply prefer it, substitute tofu (well drained, blotted, and diced) for the seitan.

-Recipe adapted from Vegan Express by Nava Atlas.
+Recipe is adapted from Vegan Express by Nava Atlas.
 Photos by Susan Voisin, FatFreeVegan.com.

 - 18-ounce tube polenta